tyoeer/Chaoshead/docs/path.md

 Represents a path.
 Nodes are their own datastructure, they're described further down.
-Paths should be bound to a level (see Level:addPath) BEFORE nodes are added.
+Paths don't require be bound to a level (see Level:addPath) before nodes are added.

 ## Creation